 The DTC's rickety old buses are also being phased out and replaced with new low-floored green and red buses.
 The red ones are air-conditioned and you'll find them on almost all routes across the city.

 Fares are more expensive on the new air-conditioned buses.
 You'll pay a minimum of 10 rupees and a maximum of 25 rupees per trip on an air-conditioned bus, while the fare on ordinary buses is between 5 and 15 rupees.
-Click here to see fare chart.
+Check online to see a fare chart.

 A daily Green Card is available for travel on all DTC bus services (except Palam Coach, Tourist and Express services).
 The cost is 40 rupees for non-air conditioned buses and 50 rupees for air-conditioned buses.